Certificate in Judicial and Medical Interpreting-English/Spanish or English/Portuguese (88 hours)

 Required Text: The Interpreter’s Edge Generic Edition, by Holly Mikkelson.
 Approximately $75

-Simultaneous Interpreting/Sight Translation-Generic (20 hours)
+Simultaneous Interpreting/Sight Translation-English/Spanish AND English/Portuguese (20 hours)

 Simultaneous interpreting requires interpreters to listen and speak at the same time that someone else is speaking.
 Learn a variety of simultaneous interpreting techniques and skills, such as shadowing, paraphrasing, decalage, and dual task training.
 Improve your reading comprehension, delivery, and pacing in sight translation, which is an oral translation of written text.
 8 SESSIONS